CNES/S1Tiling/docs/dataflow-normlim.rst

                  <Applications/app_OrthoRectification>`
 :StepFactory: :class:`s1tiling.libs.otbwrappers.OrthoRectifyLIA`

-This steps ortho-rectifies the LIA map image(s) in S1 geometry to S2 grid.
+This steps orthorectifies the LIA map image(s) in S1 geometry to S2 grid.

 It uses the following parameters from the request configuration file: